My Hockey Brother From Another Mother.

 Hockey was now in vogue.

-The Kings were finally playing before capacity crowds at the old Los Angeles Forum.
-As well there were now sold out crowds in cities that had never experienced hockey sellouts.
+The Kings were playing before capacity crowds at the old Los Angeles Forum.
+As well there were now sold out crowds in cities that had never experienced hockey sellouts before.
 Wayne had been the NHL’s top draw since he entered the league back in the 1979-80 season and he was even more so now.
 With the glitzy Hollywood movie star crowd now befriending the Great One, the curiosity became overwhelming.
 Fans eagerly awaited their opportunity to watch hockey’s greatest ambassador play live.
 Wayne always loved playing in front of the Toronto crowds, but the demand on his off ice time just seemed to never subside with the Toronto media following his every move.

 What made this lunch so special for me?